starlake-ai/starlake/docs/docs/platform/file.md

 ````shell
 $ ./0.data-init.sh
 ````
-Then you need to import he files located in quickstart/incoming into the correct pending subfolder depending on the domain they belong to:
+Then you need to import he files located in quickstart/incoming into the correct pending folder depending on the domain they belong to:
 ````shell
 $ ./1.data-import.sh
 ````